2016 CAPO Award Recipients

 The Workplace Research Associates Award went to Phoebe Porter.
 Phoebe will use funding from this Award to develop a new series of contemporary jewellery titled Mechanical Sampling drawing on music sampling, the aesthetics of vintage machinery and traditional machining techniques.

 The Sage Legal Services Award went to Jessica Haas to help fund production of an EP for Pheno (aka Jess Green) of 21st century science with the wild rhythms of afrobeat, indie rock and jazz.

 Emerging Artists Awards

 The B2B Magazine Emerging Artist Award was given to Julia Thwaites.
 Julia will use the funds from this Award for her project, which uses the visual language of Catholicism to discuss contemporary male identity, thus raising questions about the relationship between faith and masculinity.

 Capital Insurance Brokers Emerging Artist Award went to Rebecca Selleck.
 Rebecca will use the funding from this Award to produce an exhibition of interactive sculptures that allow us to feel both the life of the cow and its later relationship to the human body.

 NATIONAL PRESS CLUB EMERGING ARTIST AWARD

-The National Press Club of Australia Emerging Artist Award went to Janet Angus.
-Janet will use funds from this Award to create multiple layered paintings of constructed worlds, suggestive of emotional states, often referencing the coldness and isolation of Brutalist Architecture, whilst exhibiting a sense of grandeur.
+The National Press Club of Australia Emerging Artist Award went to Lydia Monzo.
+Lydia intends to use the funds from this Award to record and produce a debut single.